hr-gladiolus/fec-gladiolus/README.md

 * Adding in image compression to improve loading times
 * Improving accessibilty
 * Including functionality for tracking user interaction of individual components
-* Add login feature that would allow the user to return to their outift or cart
+* Adding login feature that would allow the user to return to their outift or cart